-Joshua Centner, Industry Solutions Consultant, Pilgrim Quality Solutions
+Joshua Centner, Industry Solutions Manager, Pilgrim Quality Solutions

 As an Industry Solutions Consultant, I interact with clients who are evaluating the features and functions of various Enterprise Quality Management Systems (EQMS).
 It seems there is one major factor which is overlooked time and time again.
 It pertains to the overall design of the EQMS, and will impact the long-term value of the solution to an organization.
 This critical element is whether the EQMS is a records-based system or a process-based system.